 Albino cats are not simply kitties that happen to be white.
 They’re very rare, with only two percent of all cats being albino.
 They also require different care than white cats.

 Melanin is the pigment that decides the color of a cat’s eyes, skin, and fur.
 An albino cat is born with a damaged or missing TYR gene.
-This genetic abnormality and lack of melanin is what makes cats albino.
+This genetic abnormality and lack of melanin is what makes a cat albino.

 Here’s what you need to know about albino cats, including how to tell them apart from white cats.